Email FacebookTwitterMenu burgerClose thin

 Communication Is Key

 In the end, you are choosing a specific financial advisor because that person or firm offers the services you feel you need.
-Fee-only financial advisors are preferable, as you can be assured that they are not recommending investments to you in order to pad their bottom line.
+Fee-only financial advisors are preferable, as you can be assured that they are not recommending investments to you to pad their bottom line.
 These professionals charge hourly, monthly or flat fees to advise you and manage your assets, and more frequent meetings may mean more consultation time to be paid.

 Regardless, you should feel free to contact your advisor before making important decisions that may impact your finances.
 For example, investors understandably feel nervous during market downturns, especially when account balances fall, but you should speak to your advisor before panic-selling.
 Financial advisors are there to guide you through major financial decisions, keeping you on track with your financial goals, so you should always feel comfortable speaking about your finances when the occasion calls for it.